appacademy-starters/responsive-design-file-browser-starter/README.md

 | /api/file/«file-path»  | GET       | Returns the contents of the file at «file-path»              |
 | /api/entry/«file-path» | PATCH     | Moves a file from one location to another                    |

-In each step of the project, it will go into depth about what you should do to interact with those API endpoints.
-But, here's just a quick example.
+Each step of the project will go into depth about what you should do to interact with those API endpoints.
 For example, **directory-browsed** has the following entries to two levels deep.
 (There are a lot more files under **javascript-allonge-six/manuscript/**.)

 ```